pku-dasys/pillars/README.md

 ### Mapping

-Users can map a DFG onto MRRG with our ILP mapper (tetriski.pillars.mapping.ILPMap.mapping).
+Users can map a DFG onto MRRG with our ILP mapper (pillars.mapping.ILPMap.mapping).

 ``` Java
 object ILPMap {